 Will trucks be able to use the new arterial roadway?

-The Bypass will accommodate all forms of transportation.
-The project’s purpose is to improve truck/commercial vehicle access and mobility in the eastern area of Billings and to improve connectivity between Interstate-90 and Old Hwy 312.
+The new road will accommodate all forms of transportation.
+One of the project’s goals is to improve access and mobility in the eastern area of Billings and to improve connectivity between Interstate 90 and Old Hwy 312/US 87.